-Standing 8091 meters (26,545 ft.) tall, Annapurna ranks 10th amongst the world’s highest peaks.
-Because of this, you might think that it is a piece of cake to climb compared to Everest, K2, or even Lhotse, the fourth highest mountain in the world.
-But the mountain is know for its notoriously bad weather and high risks of avalanches, both of which have conspired to make climbing Annapurna extremely dangerous and keep many skilled alpinists from ever reaching its summit.
+Standing 8,091 meters (26,545 ft.) above sea level, Annapurna I ranks 10th amongst the world’s highest mountains.
+Because of this, you might think that it is a piece of cake to climb Annapurna I compared to Everest, K2, or even Lhotse, the fourth highest mountain in the world.
+But the mountain is known for its notoriously bad weather and high risks of avalanches, both of which have conspired to make climbing Annapurna extremely dangerous and keep many skilled alpinists from ever reaching its summit.
 Also, the extremely steep south face of Annapurna I – a wall of rock that rises 3,000 meters – makes it one of the most difficult climbs in the world.

-Those conditions, combined with difficult technical climbing at altitude, have earned Annapurna the reputation of being the deadliest of all of the 8000 meter peaks.
-The death rate on the mountain hovers at a terrifying 33%—meaning fatality to summit ratio is one in every three climbers perishes on its lofty slopes.
-For comparison sake, K2’s death rate is more like 25% while Everest falls to around 1.5% or so.
+Those conditions, combined with difficult technical climbing at altitude, have earned Annapurna I the reputation of being the deadliest of all of the 8000-meter peaks.
+The fatality rate on the mountain hovers at a terrifying 33%—meaning fatality to summit ratio is one in every three climbers perishes on lofty slopes of Annapurna I. For comparison’s sake, K2’s death rate is more like 25% while Everest falls to around 1.5% or so.

-Many of the deaths on Annapurna have been the result of avalanches that occur between Camp 2 and Camp 3.
-This has led to a change in strategy in recent years, with more climbers attempting the mountain earlier in the season, when the colder temperatures create more stable snow conditions.
-Because of this, teams arrive in Annapurna Base Camp in early March and endure winter in the Himalaya so that they can summit around mid-April.
+Many of the deaths on Annapurna have been the result of avalanches that occur between Annapurna Base Camp 2 and Base Camp 3.
+This has led to a change in strategy in recent years, with more climbers choosing winter ascent, attempting the mountain earlier in the season when the colder temperatures create more stable snow conditions.
+Because of this, summit teams arrive in Annapurna Base Camp in early March and endure winter ascent in the Himalayas so that they can summit around mid-April.
 That’s about a month earlier than we would expect summits to occur on Everest.

 Starts and Stops

 Nepal has been severely affected by the Covid-19 pandemic and because of the pandemic, it has been more than two years since anyone has stood on the summit of Annapurna.
 This has led to a relatively large group of climbers on the mountain this spring.
 While the number of mountaineers heading to this peak will never reach the same levels as Everest, for 2021 Base Camp was busy, active, and full.

 The Annapurna climbing season went pretty much by the book early on, with teams working on their acclimatization rotations early on.
 Most spent at least one or two nights in Camp 1 and 2 as part of their training plans and prepped for their final push, keeping one eye on the weather forecast as a projected summit window neared.
 That window opened early last week, with most teams heading up with an eye on reaching the top on Tuesday or Wednesday.

-Unfortunately, conditions on the mountain caused some unforeseen logistical challenges.
+Unfortunately, conditions on the mountain caused some unforeseen logistical challenges for the team.
 As the climbers made their way up they discovered that the lack of snow in the Himalaya this year had exposed hard blue ice, making the climb much harder and slower.
-The route also required the rope fixing team to use more line, which eventually caused them to run out rope altogether.
-This forced the climbers to retreat back to Camp 4 to spend another night in a place that isn’t know for being comfortable.
+The route also required the rope fixing team to use more lines, which eventually caused them to run out of rope altogether.
+This forced the climbers to retreat back to Camp 4 to spend another night in a place that isn’t known for being comfortable.

 Record Annapurna Summits

-According to ExWeb, which has a complete rundown of the successful climbers, more than 70 people stood on the summit of Annapurna on April 16.
-This includes the foreign alpinists and their Sherpa guides, who recorded the first successful ascents of the spring climbing season.
+According to ExWeb, which has a complete rundown of the successful climbers, more than 70 people stood on the summit of Annapurna on April 16, summit day.
+This includes the foreign alpinists and their high altitude Sherpa guides, who recorded the first successful ascents of the spring climbing season.

 To put things into perspective, Alan Arnette tells us that Annapurna has only been summited 298 times previously—a number that went up substantially, while also lowering the death rate at the same time.
 Friday’s summits also saw the most female climbers top out in the same year as well, with 18 women completing the ascent.